Orange-OpenSource/hurl/docs/tutorial/captures.md

 HTTP/1.1 302
 ```

-> When sending form datas with a Form parameters section, you don't need to set the
+> When sending form data with a Form parameters section, you don't need to set the
 > `Content-Type` HTTP header: Hurl enfers that the content type of the request is `application/x-www-form-urlencoded`.

 2. Run `create-quiz.hurl`: